Alexander von Kaulbars: Biography

 In October 1904, during the Russo-Japanese War, he became commander of the Russian 3rd Manchurian Army.
 Following the Battle of Sandepu, he was transferred to command the Russian 2nd Manchurian Army in February 1905.
 However, during the Battle of Mukden, his forces were outfought and outflanked by the Imperial Japanese Army and disintegrated in disarray.
 Kaulbars was wounded in a fall off his horse during the retreat.
 After the end of the war, he returned to command the Odessa Military District until 23 December 1909.
 During this period, he was noted for his strong support of the monarchy during the 1905 Russian Revolution.
 In December 1909, he returned to Saint Petersburg as a member of the Military Council.

+In 1905 he was criticized by a government inquiry for his inaction and late response to the 1905 Odessa pogrom.

 With the start of World War I, he was assigned as a commander of the Northwestern Front, and from October 1914 was placed in charge of all Russian military aviation activities.
 However, at the end of 1915, he was dismissed from military service.
 In 1916 he was appointed military governor of Odessa.

 After the October Revolution, he moved to South Russia, where he joined an anti-Bolshevik Volunteer Army on 15 October 1918, despite his advanced age (then 74).
 He entered the reserves in 1919.
 With the collapse of the Armed Forces of South Russia, he was evacuated to Constantinople, and subsequently lived in exile in Bulgaria and France.
 He worked as an employee of a telegraph company in Paris until his death in 1925.
 His grave is at the Sainte-Geneviève-des-Bois Russian Cemetery.